 Honored among the “Top 25 Culinary Schools in America” by Premium Schools, Louisiana Culinary Institute offers ACF-accredited, accelerated cooking programs in Baton Rouge.
 The 75-credit Associate of Occupational Studies in Culinary Arts can be finished in 16 months full-time.
-Students choose to concentrate in Savory Culinary Arts or Baking and Pastry Arts.
+Students choose to concentrate on Savory Culinary Arts or Baking and Pastry Arts.

-15. Fox Valley Technical College
+Fox Valley Technical College

 Fox Valley Technical College, America’s 37th “Best Trade School” on Niche, is located in Appleton near the TripAdvisor Certificate of Excellence winner Apollon.
 Accepting transfers from 65+ colleges, the Associate (A.A.S). in Culinary Arts has an accelerated format for 16-20 months.
-Graduates have a 100 percent placement rate and median wage of $27,040.
+Graduates have a 100 percent placement rate and a median wage of $27,040.

-17. Colorado Mesa University
+Western Colorado Mesa University